socketio/socket.io/support/socket.io-client/README.md

 - *disconnect*

-	Closes the connection
+	Closes the connection.

 - *on(event, λ)*

-	Adds a listener for the event *event*
+	Adds a listener for the event *event*.

 - *removeEvent(event, λ)*

-	Removes the listener λ for the event *event*
+	Removes the listener λ for the event *event*.

-Events:
+##### Events:

 - *connect*

-	Fired when the connection is established and the handshake successful
+	Fired when the connection is established and the handshake successful.

 - *connecting(transport_type)*

-  Fired when a connection is attempted, passing the transport name
+    Fired when a connection is attempted, passing the transport name.

 - *connect_failed*

     Fired when the connection timeout occurs after the last connection attempt.
 	This only fires if the `connectTimeout` option is set.
 	If the `tryTransportsOnConnectTimeout` option is set, this only fires once all possible transports have been tried.